Skip to Content

 Optimal Feeding Strategies for Blue Birds

-Blue Jays love peanuts and sunflower seeds, while Eastern Bluebirds prefer mealworms.
+Blue Jays devour whole peanuts and sunflower seeds in platform feeder types, while Eastern Bluebirds need live mealworms.

 Installing Nesting Boxes for Cavity-Nesting Species